kubernetes-sigs/gateway-api/geps/gep-4768/index.md

 // TelemetryPolicySpec defines the desired state and target of TelemetryPolicy.
 //
 // Specifying at least one target resource in `targetRefs` is required.
-// Signals (tracing, metrics, and accessLogs) can be individually configured.
+// Tracing behavior can be configured via the `tracing` field.
 //
 // Support: Core
 type TelemetryPolicySpec struct {